thwonp/paks/README.md

 ## PlexMusic.pak

-A native Plex music client.
-Browse your Plex music library, stream tracks over your local network, and download albums for offline listening — all from the couch with a controller.
+A native Plex music client for NextUI.
+Browse your Plex music library, stream tracks over your local network, and download albums for offline listening.

 ### Features